Learning Informative Health Indicators Through Unsupervised Contrastive Learning: Methodology

-\section{Alternative Methods for Comparison}
+\subsection{Alternative Methods for Comparison}

-For the supervised sleeper dataset, a supervised comparison method is used.
-An end-to-end classification model is trained with cross entropy loss.
-The same CNN architecture is used for the proposed method and the comparison method; only the loss function differs.
+We use HELM as a comparison method.
+This feature learning method also enables the tracking of evolving conditions over time in the form of a health ind{icator} and was used in previous case studies with similar setups \citep{michau2020feature}.
+Additionally, this method is { also versatile as it is} suitable not only for degradation assessment but also for fault detection.
+Unlike the proposed method, HELM's feature encoder model is trained to reconstruct the signal, leading to a different model architecture choice.

-For the unsupervised AD task, unsupervised methods are used for comparison.
-First, we compare our results to a statistical measure called the dynamic coefficient (\textit{dynCoeff}) - see \eqref{eq:db}.
-This coefficient describes the ratio of the maximum dynamic to the static wheel load within each sensor measurement $x$.
-It is currently used in operations with a threshold of 1.8.
+For the unsupervised fault detection task on the railway case study, we apply an additional method for comparison that is used currently in operation with a threshold of $1.8$.
+We compare our results to a statistical measure known as the dynamic coefficient (\textit{dynCoeff}) - as described in \equref{eq:db}.
+This coefficient quantifies the ratio of the maximum dynamic to the static wheel load within each sensor measurement $x$.

-Furthermore, as a comparison method for feature learning, HELM is used \citep{michau2020feature}.
-This method is not only suited for AD but also allows one to track the evolving condition over time in the form of a health index.
-As the feature encoder model of HELM is trained to reconstruct the signal, a different model architecture is chosen compared to that of the proposed method.
-The number of units per layer was determined such that the reconstruction loss was sufficiently decreased.
-The encoder architecture is a five-layer network with 30 units each and 100 units for the OCC.
-The remaining parameters are set to default values ($C=1e-5, \lambda=1e-3$).
-The AD detection threshold is set as described in \secref{sec:Methodology}.
+{Further, for completeness, we also report the results on this case study obtained by using the distance to the decision boundary of the OC-SVM, where we use the exact same settings as in the {C}ontrastive model, just based on the preprocessed data instead on the extracted features.}